As of September 2020, there are over 27.1 million cases of COVID-19 worldwide, a number which rises daily.

 People Provided Food Security

 Refugees Provided Medical Care

 When a national or global crisis strikes, communities with high rates of poverty are particularly vulnerable due to a lack of resources and infrastructure.
 One Day’s Wages has created an emergency relief fund to be able to quickly and appropriately respond to crisis situations such as natural disasters, conflicts, epidemics or pandemics, food insecurity, and drought.

 RESPONDING TO COVID-19

 As of March 15, 2020, One Day’s Wages will be directing all emergency relief donations to respond to COVID-19 within some of the most vulnerable communities around the world.
-As of Tuesday, May 26th, the virus had spread to at least 177 countries.
-There have been over 5.4 million confirmed cases of COVID-19 and over 346,000 deaths.
+As of Monday, September 7th, the virus has spread to nearly every country.
+There have been over 27.1 million confirmed cases of COVID-19 and over 890,000 deaths.
 While the virus was first spreading among countries that have the resources to respond quickly, the Global Health Index indicates that COVID-19 is now spreading to countries that are least prepared to respond to a global pandemic.
 If you’d like to track the global spread of COVID-19, we encourage you to take a look at this map, which complies data from multiple public sources.

 WHO IS THE MOST VULNERABLE?